-This course is designed to provide supervised clinical experience in the critical care areas of the hospital and in specialty service areas of the hospital and in the community.
-There will be a strong emphasis on intensive care techniques and procedures.
+This course is designed to provide supervised clinical experience in the critical care and specialty service areas of the hospital and in the community.
+There is a strong emphasis on intensive care techniques and procedures.
 Instruction will take place in the adult, pediatric, and neonatal areas.
-Students will be introduced to infant and pediatric mechanical ventilation, and home care.
-Students will continue to gain proficiency in adult care throughout the medical system.
-24 hours of clinical per week.
-Prerequisite: RSP-2802.
+Students will be introduced to infant and pediatric mechanical ventilation and home care.
+Students will continue to gain proficiency in adult care throughout the medical system; 24 hours of clinical per week; graded Pass/No Pass.
+Prerequisite: RSP 2602

-RSP-2810 Respiratory Internship/Internship Review (0/1) summer/spring
+RSP 2801/2802 Respiratory Internship/Internship Review (0/1)summer/spring